psoulier/psdevenv/README.md

 4. Update list of acceptable shells for the system: `cat /usr/local/bin/bash >> /etc/shells`
 5. Set user's shell: `chsh -s /usr/local/bin/bash

+## Ubuntu Setup
+* I use i3 window manager on a VM (which caused some issues).
+    * With VMWare, needed to add `vmware-user` to `.profiles` to get clipboard working.
+    * Use `feh --bg-center wallpaper-image` to set background.
+This actually generates a script that I add to `.profile`.
+This way, anytime I change the background it's effectively restored next boot.
+    * Used `urxvt` for terminal because it supports transparency.
+This was a pain.
+Had to modify `.Xdefaults` to set fonts and other configuration instead of `.Xresources` as many articles indicate.
+Probably a distro thing.

 ## GNU Make Notes